Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- The Suns are the sixth-best defensive team in the league, giving up 111.6 points per game.
+- Giving up 111.6 points per contest, the Suns are the sixth-ranked team in the NBA on defense.

-- The Suns give up 42.9 rebounds per game, ranking 11th in the NBA.
+- The Suns are the 11th-ranked team in the league, allowing 42.9 rebounds per game.

-- Looking at assists, the Suns have given up 23.4 per contest, third in the NBA.
+- Looking at assists, the Suns have conceded 23.4 per game, third in the NBA.

-- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.
+- Giving up 11.4 made 3-pointers per game, the Suns are the third-ranked squad in the league.

 Bruce Brown vs. the Suns